Teacher Education Program Requirements

 Dispositions adopted by the School of Education Teacher Education Program are:

-Upon admission to the Teacher Education Program, candidates are informed of the dispositions expected of SIU’s teacher education candidates in a group session.
+Upon admission to the Teacher Education Program, candidates are informed of the dispositions expected of SIU Carbondale’s teacher education candidates in a group session.
 The teacher candidates are then formally assessed regarding their professional dispositions as part of all clinical practice in the schools and during program coursework.
-In addition, at any time during the program, a faculty member or cooperating teacher may identify a teacher candidate who is experiencing difficulty regarding the development of desired dispositions and complete a unit dispositions form that is forwarded to the coordinator of that teacher candidate’s program major.
+In addition, at any time during the program, a faculty member or field supervisor may identify a teacher candidate who is experiencing difficulty regarding the development of desired dispositions and complete a dispositions form that is forwarded to the director and coordinator of that teacher candidate’s program major.
 The program reviews any difficulties and develops an action plan with the candidate to address them.
 A candidate who does not make progress toward ameliorating the difficulties in professional dispositions discusses a remediation plan with benchmarks for improvement with their program coordinator.
 Teacher candidates who do not make adequate progress in the remediation plan may be dropped from the program.

 Teacher Education Program Degree Requirements

-Each degree candidate in a Teacher Education Program (see exceptions below) must complete the requirements listed below:
+Each degree candidate in a Teacher Education Program must complete the requirements listed below:

 Professional Education Sequence Degree Requirements